 - Causes.
 Too much sunlight.

-Christmas cacti are native to coastal and mountains regions of South East Brazil where they grow under the canopy of a forest and are typically only exposed to filtered light through the trees at most, if not relative shade.
+Christmas cacti are native to coastal and mountain regions of Southeast Brazil, where they grow under the canopy of a forest and are typically only exposed to filtered light through the trees at most if not relative, shade.

-As a defense mechanism the leaves turn red or purple (depending on the specific cultivar) which is the cactus’s attempt to mitigate any further scorching and damage.
+As a defense mechanism, the leaves turn red or purple (depending on the specific cultivar), which is the cactus’s attempt to mitigate any further scorching and damage.
 (A clever adaptation, don’t you think?)

-The Christmas cactus increases the concentration pigments anthocyanin and carotenoid which are photoprotective to ensure that the leaves do not scorch to the point they cannot photosynthesize.
+The Christmas cactus increases the concentration of pigments anthocyanin and carotenoid, which are photoprotective to ensure that the leaves do not scorch to the point they cannot photosynthesize.

-A cactus is more likely to to red or purple if it has been cultivated in fairly deep shade, then suddenly moved to a more sunny aspect, without anytime to acclimate to the new conditions.
+I have seen cacti turn purple when cacti are cultivated in fairly deep shade and then suddenly moved to a more sunny aspect without any time to acclimate to the new conditions.

-The solution is to simply move the cactus to an area of bright, indirect light which replicates the preferred lighting conditions in its native environment.
+The solution is to simply move the cactus to an area of bright, indirect light that replicates the preferred lighting conditions in its native environment.

 Bright light is still important as this promotes flowering.

-The reddish, purple colorations should reduce once the Christmas cactus has been moved to an area without harsh sunlight, in the following weeks.
+I have seen the reddish purple colorations reduce once the Christmas cactus has been moved to an area without harsh sunlight in the following weeks.

-- A dying Christmas cactus is usually because of overwatering and temperatures colder then 50ºF (10ºC).
-Christmas cacti need the top 2 inches of soil to dry between bouts of watering and prefers warm tropical temperatures.
-If the soil is consistently damp and the air is too cold the cactus’s leaves droop, fall off and die back.
+- A dying Christmas cactus is usually because of overwatering and temperatures colder than 50ºF (10ºC).
+Christmas cacti need the top 2 inches of soil to dry between bouts of watering and prefer warm tropical temperatures.
+If the soil is consistently damp and the air is too cold, the cactus’s leaves droop, fall off, and die back.

 - Christmas cactus leaves turn red or purple if they are located in too much direct sunlight.
-Christmas cacti are native to Brazilian rainforests and grow in the shade, therefore indoors they should be grown in bright indirect light to avoid turning re or purple.
+Christmas cacti are native to Brazilian rainforests and grow in the shade; therefore, indoors, they should be grown in bright, indirect light to avoid turning red or purple.